guivrossi/ARK/readme.md

 # Asyng Price Data Load with aiohttp adn asyncpg

-Track stocks via API connection and use SQL to store your db and python to run the scripts.
+Project to track stocks via an API connection and use SQL to quickly query your db and python to run the scripts.

 ## Python and PostGreSQL and TimescaleDB set up